GoogleCloudPlatform/gke-enterprise-demo/README.md

 what matters instead of pain points like upgrading etcd.

 This demo aims to show what a fully-featured project running in Kubernetes Engine looks like.
-It includes Elasticsearch, a very popular open-source project for indexing and searching data, as well as some custom software to interface with it.
-You can learn and get experience with a number of topics in this demo:
+It includes Elasticsearch, a very popular open-source project for indexing and searching data.
+Also included are 2 demonstration applications that are used to show some advanced features in GCP and a fully operational Bazel pipeline and workflow.

+Some of the highlights included are:
 * Rolling upgrades
 * k8s services
 * Using Cloud VPN to connect disparate networks